 Overview

-It is difficult to find an alternative to the Blum brand that offers up all of capability plus the reputation for durability.
+It isn’t easy to find an alternative to the Blum brand that offers up all of the capabilities plus the reputation for durability.

-However, in the last few years brands like OCG have come to the front with slides that meet a lot of the quality concerns woodworkers have with ‘imitations’.
+However, in the last few years, brands like OCG have come to the front with slides that meet many woodworkers’ quality concerns with ‘imitations.’

 Pros